mangopy/direct-rag-learning/README.md

 | wow_dev.json          | Pre-processed data of the Wizard-of-Wikipedia dataset | [Google drive](https://drive.google.com/file/d/1B2qSjEzR5w_AG1nZQVEKzeLbCvOCQPLd/view?usp=sharing) |

 ### Download pre-processed training data

+You can directly download our pre-processed training data.
+We process these benchmark into a unified format, which is more convenient for evaluation.

 | File                    | Note                                             |                                                Link                                                |
 | :---------------------- | :----------------------------------------------- |:--------------------------------------------------------------------------------------------------:|